-Across the running community, people are beginning to ditch their expensive, high-tech running shoes in favor of taking to the streets barefoot (or the closest alternative).
-But why is this and what do they hope to gain from doing it?
+Across the running community, people are beginning to ditch their expensive, high-tech running shoes in favor of taking to the streets to run barefoot (or the closest alternative).
+But why is barefoot running becoming so popular and what do people hope to gain from doing it?

 Why Run Barefoot?

 People have been running barefoot for as long as they have been present on this earth.
 Many tribes in Africa and South America in particular, have continued to do this.
 Others wear very minimally supportive footwear such as moccasins or sandals.
 Interestingly, these populations do not suffer from the slew of running-related injuries that are often blamed on ‘the wrong trainers’ or ‘worn-out trainers’ in western society.

 Nike developed the first modern running shoe, the Cortez, back in the early 70’s.
 Before that, runners wore very thin, racing flats.
 Nike’s idea behind developing the Cortez was that running with a thicker, cushioned sole and the heel raised up would stop the foot from tiring and propel the athlete forward.
 The huge popularity of the Cortez spawned the modern running shoe industry we have today.
 This is a $20 billion industry where companies such as Nike, Adidas, Asics, Saucony and New Balance to name only a few, compete to produce the ideal running shoe for each ‘type’ of runner (i.e. overpronators, oversupinators and neutral runners).
 They all claim to use the latest technology to produce shoes which will improve performance and comfort as well as decrease injury rates.
 So, with all of this money, research, and technology, surely the rate of running injuries is decreasing?
 Unfortunately, this is not the case.

 Last year, in a paper in the British Journal of Sports Medicine, Dr. Craig Richards revealed there are no evidence-based studies that demonstrate running shoes make you less prone to injury.